OctopusDeploy/docs/docs/administration/spaces/index.md

 1. To create a new Space navigate to {{Configuration,Spaces}} and select **ADD SPACE**.
 2. Give the Space a name.
-3. Give the Space an owner.
+3. Give the Space a manager.
 This can be individual users or teams.
 Either can be selected from the drop-down menu.
 Click **SAVE**.
 4. Provide a description for the Space.
 5. Optionally, upload a logo for the Space.
 6. Click **SAVE**.